sothorsteins/SMC0/README.md

 **Non-functional requirements:**

-1. Shoud detect if one string or several strings are playing
+1. Should detect if one string or several strings are playing
 2. Should have quick polyphonic pitch detection
 3. Should have different interfaces
 4. Should be usable with multiple instruments